Iceland Day Tours

 Underworld Caving: Just half an hour north of Reykjavik on the west coast of Iceland, this guided tour lets you explore the hidden underground system of lava caves.
 You will be equipped with lights and caving gear in order to enjoy the display of colours, shapes and textures while the guide informs you about the cave and tells stories of trolls, elves and outlaws.
 The caves were untouched for thousands of years and offer a unique experience.
 Lava tube caving is the exploration of a tube-like caves hidden right under our feet in the vast fields of ancient lava that covers much of Iceland.
 You will get to experience moments of profound serenity in an alien environment on this adventurous tour.
 This tour requires some crawling and walking on uneven ground, but it is otherwise an easy activity that families can do together.
 Be sure to bring good walking or hiking shoes and gloves.

 Borgarfjordur and Ice Cave: This Super Jeep tour takes you north along the west coast and then inland, far away from the stress of Reykjavik to some areas less travelled.
-You’ll see scolding hot springs, go into the ice cave and even drive across a fjord through a tunnel under the sea!
+You’ll see scolding hot springs, go into the ice cave (man-made) and even drive across a fjord through a tunnel under the sea!
 Includes the entry fee to the Ice Cave.

 Snaefelsness Peninsula: Explore the stunning scenery and landscapes of the Snaefelsness Peninsula, a “must see” for nature lovers.
 The Snæfellsnes peninsula in the west of Iceland is almost like a miniature version of the whole country.
 You’ll see the emblematic Snæfellsjökull glacier, white and black sand beaches, bird cliffs, spectacular mountains and volcanic craters, incredibly rich trout lakes and salmon rivers, lush valleys, and unique harbours in charming fishing villages.
 The stunning landscapes of the peninsula have captured the imagination of people all over the world ever since Jules Verne wrote the famous science fiction novel “Journey to the Centre of the Earth” in which the amazing Snæfellsjökull glacier is where the journey begins.
 Recently Ben Stiller filmed parts of his critically acclaimed blockbuster “The Secret Life of Walter Mitty” here, notably in the charming village of Stykkishólmur.
 By coach or Super Jeep.